 What really pisses me off about this is the fact that everywhere else PHP doesn’t give a damn.
 ‘0’ is equal to 0.
 Heck, even ‘abc’ is equal to 0.
 It even fails silently many times.

-But in a case like this, where there is even newly added nice and concise syntax, it has to be anal and bitchy.
+But in a case like this, where there is even newly added nice and concise syntax, it has to be overly conservative.
 And there’s no way to get to the needed solution but to either write too expensive wrappers or ugly boilerplate.

 Dynamic languages give us a very useful tool to be dynamic in the APIs we write.
 We can create functions that take a dictionary (an array in PHP) of options.
 We can extend our objects at runtime by just adding a property.
 And with PHP’s (way too) lenient data conversion rules, we can even do math with user supplied string data.